Home Hernia Mesh Hernias Inguinal Hernia

 Early diagnosis is important for establishing a treatment plan, ruling out other potential causes for a groin bulge and preventing complications.

 Doctors use several treatment approaches for inguinal hernias.
-The presence of symptoms and their severity play a large role in determining the best treatment.
+The presence and severity of symptoms significantly influence the choice of treatment.

 However, doctors rarely recommend watchful waiting for non-pregnant women, even if they’re asymptomatic.
 This is because this demographic is at a higher risk of developing femoral hernias, which are more likely to block blood supply.